BobKerns/rpi-image-tool/README.md

 will drop you into a bash prompt running Raspberry Pi OS.

-The current directory is mounted in the image as `/data/host` to make it easy to transfer files, etc.
+The current directory is mounted in the image as `/host` and made the current directory, making it easy to transfer files, etc.

+By default, the `--rm` and `-it` options are supplied, making it an interactive, temporary container instance.
+This means that on exiting, the container will be deleted.
+Supplying `--nodefault` will suppress these, while `--default` will reinstate them.
+The current directory will still be mapped to `/host`.

-On exiting, the container will be deleted.
-Other behaviors can be had by invoking `docker run` directly, omitting the `--rm` option.
+Other behaviors can be had by invoking `docker run` directly; this command exists for convenience, and the Raspberry Pi OS image can be run with no special considerations.

 ### Scripting